Marie E. IgnacioJuly 13, 1932 ~ August 26, 2019 (age 87)

 Marie E. Ignacio passed away at age 87 in her San Jose home Aug 26, 2019.
 Our family prayers are with her as she gloriously joins her beloved husband, Anthony (Tony), whom she married in 1953 and who proceeded her in death in 1974.
 Through her quiet strength and Catholic faith, Marie persevered in learning to drive and returned to the workplace to independently support her family.
 Later with her grown sons now married, Marie was then diagnosed with breast cancer.
 Rarely complaining she went through treatment and excelled in moving forward noting a primary consideration to see her then first grandchild grow to adulthood.

 Born July 13, 1932, Marie is survived by her three sons; Morris, his spouse Nanci Brewer and their daughter Heidi, son Marty and his children Anthony and Allison, and son Daniel, his spouse Sandy and sons Matthew and Joey.
 Marie is also survived by her very loving Freitas / Woessner extended family including Geraldine (Freitas) and Tom Woessner, their son Joseph (spouse Beth), Jonathan (spouse Gretchen), and Martin, her godson with Morris.
 Over the years, Marie enjoyed many family gatherings and events with all six Woessner grandchildren; Tyler, Beverly, Trent, and Brooke (Joe and Beth) along with Dylan and Zack (Jon and Gretchen).
 In addition, Marie is survived by two other Visalia Freitas sisters, Marybelle Botkin and Rose Newsome along with their families.
-Marie is also survived by her sister Rose Carpenello of Pittsburg (CA) and her son Gerald.
+Marie is also survived by her sister Rose Carpenello of Pittsburg (CA), her son Gerald and daughter Susan.

 Born in Sacramento Marie spent her very young years in Rio Vista and then was moved at age three to Visalia.
 Growing up in an agricultural community Marie lived “farm to table” life long before it became a toney trend.
 Some might be surprised to know that when Marie first attended school she was so excited to have other friends her age she had to occasionally be refrained from talking in class (yes, that Marie).
 Early on Marie loved to read and subsequently earned an AA degree from College of the Sequoias.
 Marie then relocated to San Jose for work (with just the right touch of cooling San Francisco fog) joining her girlfriend, Josephine, living near San Jose State.
 As a working girl, Marie then soon met her future husband Tony and eventually started her family.